cjmj96/data-cleaning-and-transformation/documentation/README.md

 I explored the connection between quantitative and qualitative variables and the nightly rate, given that this metric can be valuable for calculating key performance indicators (KPI).
 The analysis revealed a moderate positive correlation (0.5 < r < 0.7) between price and the number of beds, bedrooms, bathrooms, and accommodations.
 This indicates that as the count of these variables increases, the nightly rate also increases.

+<a id='data-quality'></a>
+### Data quality

+The dataset present some problems:

+1. Inappropiate data types: Present in every table.
+2. Blank values: Present in every table.
+3. Missing values: Present in the listing and calendar table.
+Their presence varies from low, high or absolute degree in some variables.

 <a id='references'></a>